edotoday/Calculator/README.md

 # Calculator

-This script takes two numbers as input from the user and performs basic arithmetic operations (addition, subtraction, multiplication, and division) on those numbers.
+This script takes two numbers as input from the user and performs basic arithmetic operations (addition, subtraction, multiplication, and division) on those numbers

 ## Features
 - Prompts the user to input two numbers.